Skin tag removal in London

-Do I need to have skin tag or wart removal?Removing a skin tag or wart is not a necessary procedure, as they do not cause any further health problems.
+Do I need to have skin tag removal?Removing a skin tag or wart is not a necessary procedure, as they do not cause any further health problems.

 Skin tag or wart removal is completed purely for aesthetic reasons.

-What is the best way to remove a skin tag or wart?Non-surgical options for skin tags and warts include cryotherapy and curettage and cautery.
+What is the best way to remove a skin tag?Non-surgical options for skin tags and warts include cryotherapy and curettage and cautery.